Machado's grand slam in 10th lifts Padres over Rangers 6-3 - WHIZ News

 Catcher Austin Hedges couldn’t get a grip on the ball and Solak scored.
 Calhoun was injured running out the single and was replaced by Scott Heineman.

-Joey Gallo had tied the game at 2 with a homer off Matt Strahm leading off the ninth, his seventh.
-Gallo missed a grand slam by just a few feet to end the 10th.
+Joey Gallo, who had tied the game at 2 with a homer off Matt Strahm leading off the ninth, missed a grand slam by just a few feet to end the 10th.

 Tatis hit a go-ahead shot off Lance Lynn with two outs in the third.
 Jurickson Profar homered for the second straight game against Texas, where he spent his first four full big league seasons, also off Lynn.